Chart Color Schemes

 Health performance in West Lakes is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 West Lakes faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is high at approximately 56% (9,021 people), compared to 52.8% in Greater Adelaide.
+Approximately 56% of West Lakes' total population (~9,021 people) has private health cover, compared to 52.8% in Greater Adelaide.

-The most common conditions are arthritis (10.6%) and mental health issues (7.3%).
-63.7% of residents report no medical ailments, compared to 68.9% in Greater Adelaide.
-West Lakes has a higher proportion of seniors aged 65 and over at 32.2% (5,180 people), compared to 20.0% in Greater Adelaide.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+The most prevalent medical conditions are arthritis (impacting 10.6% of residents) and mental health issues (7.3%).
+Conversely, 63.7% of West Lakes' residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
+West Lakes has a higher proportion of seniors aged 65 and over at 32.2% (5,180 people), compared to Greater Adelaide's 20.0%.
+Despite this, health outcomes among seniors in West Lakes are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health